Managing stress and the caring role

 Caring for a family member with a brain injury is one of the most difficult challenges that can confront a family especially for those providing direct care.

-It is very stressful for families when a loved one acquires traumatic brain injury, stroke or similar brain disorder.
+It is very stressful for families when a loved one acquires a brain injury of any kind.
 A period of shock or disbelief is common at first.
-Many report a sense of unreality and being on “automatic” so it is hard to take information in.
-It can help to write everything down.
+Many report a sense of unreality and being on “automatic”.

 Predicting the level of recovery after a brain injury is difficult.
 Doctors are usually cautious about early prognosis.
 Family members and other visitors have the right to ask questions, express a point of view, and receive clear and timely information.
 Sometimes the answer may be “we don’t know” and this may be the only honest answer available.
 Patience and persistence are required in the search for information.

 Some hospitals hold meetings with family members where you can ask questions.
 Write these down and record the answers.
-Examples include:
+Common examples include:

 This is a very stressful and emotional time for family members.
-Look after your own emotional and physical health so that you can provide support for the patient and each other in the weeks ahead.
-A common reaction is the family feeling they should be at the hospital as much as possible but remember to go home regularly and recharge your batteries for the long haul.
+Look after your own emotional and physical health so that you can provide support for the person with brain injury and each other in the weeks ahead.
+Commonly, the family feel they should be at the hospital as much as possible, but it’s recommended to go home regularly and recharge your batteries as the recovery process can be long.

 Caring for a family member with a brain injury is one of the most difficult challenges that can confront a family especially for those providing direct care.